 - oils present in foods, including olive oil, milk, poppyseed oil, and egg yolks

-- oil-based nasal drops
+- oil-based medication and nasal drops

 - petroleum jelly

 - kerdan, a type of petroleum used by performers who “eat” fire

 - oils used at home or in the workplace, including WD-40, paints, and lubricants